SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **megaTinyCore note:** And how do you force it to wait for another INITDLY?

 ### PORTMUX - Port Multiplexer
-#### Selecting Alternative Output Pin for TCA0 Waveform Output 0-2 also Changes Waveform Output 3-5
+#### Selecting Alternative Output Pin for TCA0 Waveform Output 0-2 also Changes Waveform Output 3-5 (0/1-series, small flash sizes)
 Selecting alternative output pin for TCA0 in PORTMUX.CTRLC does not work as described when TCA0 operates in split mode.
 * Writing PORTMUX.CTRLC bit 0 to '1' will shift the pin position for both WO0 and WO3
 * Writing PORTMUX.CTRLC bit 1 to '1' will shift the pin position for both WO1 and WO4